Stock market today: Tesla cruises higher as most of Wall Street drifts in mixed trading

 The yield on the 10-year Treasury rose to 4.64% from 4.60% late Tuesday.

-Texas Instruments climbed 5.2% after reporting stronger profit and revenue for the latest quarter than forecast.
-Boston Scientific was another one of the strongest forces pushing upward on the S&P 500.
-It rose 5.9% after topping forecasts for profit and revenue.
+Texas Instruments climbed 5.6% after reporting stronger profit and revenue for the latest quarter than forecast.
+Boston Scientific was another one of the stronger forces pushing upward on the S&P 500.
+It rose 5.7% after topping forecasts for profit and revenue.

 In stock markets abroad, Japan's Nikkei 225 jumped 2.4% as the value of the Japanese yen keeps falling against the U.S. dollar.
 The yen has been trading at its lowest level in 34 years, which gives a boost to Japanese exporters but also raises speculation about whether Japanese officials will make moves to strengthen their currency.